Erlang-BareMetal/BeamMeUp-RustedBareMetalBeams/README.md

-# BeamMeUp
+# BeamMeUp-RustedBareMetalBeams

-Attempt to implement Erlang Beam VM on bare metal with only port drivers and a bootloader.
+This is a spare time project where I want to write the Erlang Beam VM from scratch in Rust for bare metal use.
+The first target board will be a Raspberry Pi 3.